thanhkien84/awesome-ExplainableAI/README.md

 - Bayesian Models

 #### Post-hoc explainability
-Markup : - Model-agnostic Techniques: Model-agnostic techniques for post-hoc explainability are designed to be plugged to any model with the intent of extracting some information from its prediction procedure.
+- Model-agnostic Techniques: Model-agnostic techniques for post-hoc explainability are designed to be plugged to any model with the intent of extracting some information from its prediction procedure.
     - Explanation by simplification
     - Feature relevance explanation
     - LocalExplanations
     - Visual explanation

 - Model-specific in Shallow ML Models
  - Tree Ensembles, Random Forests and Multiple Classifier Systems